HOWARTH LAB

 t: 01223 334176

 The theme of our research is Innovating Protein Technologies for Therapeutics and Vaccine Design.
-We have a number of project areas
+We have a range of project areas

-running in the lab, ranging from fundamental analysis of protein interactions through to clinical application.
-The lab is also enthusiastic
+running in the lab, from fundamental understanding of protein interactions and reactivity through to clinical application.
+The lab is also

-about entrepreneurship, supporting team members to develop the potential of the new technologies that they develop.
+enthusiastic about entrepreneurship, supporting team members to create new concepts and develop the potential of their new

 Immuno-engineering and Global Health

 Developing an effective vaccine may be the most effective way to improve human health.
-We have established an approach to
+The group has established a route to

 accelerate vaccine development, through our Plug-and-Protect platform.
 A limiting factor in vaccine generation is the difficulty of